 The map below shows all the communities where DayStar is involved.
 Please check back often as we will be adding events and other details for each community.

 Office Assistant – Tanya Pangowish

 2495 Wikwemikong Way

-The DayStar Center is a safe and happy place where people of all ages gather for social times, programs, activities, events and celebrations.
-Some folks drop in for coffee and visits while others come to check out the clothing depot assisting many families with seasonal clothing needs.
+The DayStar Center is a safe and happy place where people of all ages gather for spirtual conversation, Bible study, mutual spiritual encouragement, social times, programs, activities, events and celebrations.
+Some folks drop in for coffee and visits while others come to check out the clothing depot which assists many community families with seasonal clothing needs.